-Known as the “Swamp Fox,” Francis Marion spent the war showing the British just how uncomfortable he could make them by refusing to “fight fairly.”
+Known as the “Swamp Fox,” Francis Marion spent the American Revolution showing the British just how uncomfortable he could make them by refusing to “fight fairly.”

 There are a lot of myths surrounding the American Revolution.
 One of the most enduring ones is that the Americans won because they refused to fight the British the way they were expected to.
 While the British would line up in the field and dare the enemy to come meet them, the Americans would slither through the woods to take pot shots at their officers.